Rothamsted/agri-schemas/doc/miappe-use-case/dataset-arabidopsis/README.md

 The notes below reports many discussion points and decisions made together with the ELIXIR Plant Community.

-A summary of the MIAPPE/*Schemas mappings described below is here (TODO)

 # Data Source

 The example below is based on: